MaayanLab/GeneBot/howto.markdown

     - ENCODE = ENCODE_TF_ChIP-seq_2015
     - GWAS = GWAS_Catalog_2019

-✦ **Help Commands:**
-There are several built in help commands for performing enrichment analysis with GeneBot that can be called in Slack to provide concise summaries about different app features and functions.
-A list of all commands can be found by calling: `/geneset help?`

-- `/geneset ?` → provides summary of how to use GeneBot for enrichment analysis
-- `/geneset library?` → provides instructions on how to specify library for output
-- `/geneset fileupload?` → provides instructions on how to upload file for analysis
-- `/geneset slashcommand?` → provides instructions on how to navigate /geneset command

 ### Gene-Gene Network Analysis
 GeneBot enables users to submit a gene set for gene-gene network analysis based on **protein-protein interactions** (PPI) and **gene-gene co-expression**.
 When users enter a gene set, the **/network** command can be used to trigger the constructions of a gene-gene network.